 Who can help with the settlement process?

 When looking to purchase a home, especially if you’re a first home buyer, there can be many hidden costs of buying a house.
-This is why it’s so important to engage a professional conveyancer to ensure there are no surprises.
-At Eckermanns we have been arranging the settlements of South Australians for more than 40 years, and are South Australia’s most trusted property experts.
+Engaging a professional solicitor or conveyancer is crucial to navigate this intricate process and avoid any surprises.

 Still wondering how long does a property settlement take?

 With such a long history in the conveyancing business, we’ve come across the smooth and the truly bumpy.
 However, if you have worked with us before, you’ll know we take smoothing the bumps for you very seriously.
-So whether you’re asking how long does a property settlement take or what must you disclose when selling a house, we have you covered.
+So whether you’re asking how long does a property settlement process take or what must you disclose when selling a house, we have you covered.

 We call it friction-free conveyancing and we have become adept at working out where problems tend to lurk and how to troubleshoot them.
 Our communication is second to none and we will take the time to explain the steps and procedures so that there are no surprises.
 Check out our reviews – our clients tell our story best.